UniversalDependencies/UD_English-LinES/README.txt

 # Details on the source texts

-UD English_LinES contains segments from seven different sources, three of which are part of the Linköping Translation Corpus Corpus (Merkel, 1999).
+UD English_LinES contains segments from nine different sources, three of which are part of the Linköping Translation Corpus Corpus (Merkel, 1999).
 The treebank was first developed in the project 'Micro- and macro-level analysis of translations' funded by the Swedish Research Council (Ahrenberg, 2007).

-Six of the sub-corpora are taken from literary works:
+Seven of the sub-corpora are taken from literary works:

 Paul Auster: City of Glass.
 The New York Trilogy, Volume One.
 First published by Faber & Faber in 1985.
 Saul Bellow: To Jerusalem and back: a personal accunt.
 First published in 1976.
 Joseph Conrad: Heart of darkness.
 First published in 1899 as a serial in Blackwood's Magazine, in 1902 as a book.
 Nadine Gordimer: A Guest of Honour.
 First published in 1970.
 J. K. Rowling: Harry Potter and the Chamber of Secrets.
 First published in 1998.
 Jennette Winterson: Gut Symmetries.
 Granta Books, London, 1998.
+Rachel Cusk: Outline.
+Farrar, Straus and Giroux, New York, 2014.

 In addition the corpus includes segments from Microsoft Access 2002 Online Help and the Englsh part of the Europarl corpus (v.7).